Teaching Assistant Interview Questions (And Answers!) | Zen Educate

 A Teaching Assistant interview will follow a different structure depending on the school and the interviewer.
 It's important for you to be ready to adapt to the chosen approach of the person running your interview.
 You'll need to think on your feet.

-But here are some common elements of a TA interview that you should be ready for:
+But here are some common elements of a TA interview:

 Introduction and Icebreaker